Grails® State of the Union

 - Support for the latest Groovy and JDK.

 The continuing evolution and improvements to the Grails framework wouldn’t be possible without the work and support provided by the vibrant Grails community.
-If you are new to Grails or are considering it for your next project, please stop by our Slack community and say "hello."
-We can’t wait to hear about the great applications you're building with Groovy and Grails!
+If you are new to the Grails framework or are considering it for your next project, please stop by our Slack community and say "hello."
+We can’t wait to hear about the great applications you're building with Groovy and the Grails framework!